Master of Physician Assistant Studies coursework and accreditation information

 Our students must complete a research project prior to graduation.

-The Accreditation Review Commission on Education for the Physician Assistant (ARC- PA) has granted Accreditation-Continued to The University of Texas Health Science Center at San Antonio’s Physician Assistant Program sponsored by The University of Texas.
+The Accreditation Review Commission on Education for the Physician Assistant (ARC- PA) has granted Accreditation-Continued to UT Health San Antonio’s Physician Assistant Program sponsored by The University of Texas.
 Learn more about our accreditation.